Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Preliminary Study

-In this section, we investigate FedLLM's defense capability and the feasibility of defenses using LoRA weights.
-We first simulate malicious attacks at varying scales and evaluate their impact on model safety and utility, then analyze the separability of benign and malicious updates in the LoRA weight space, and finally design a weight-based probing classifier for secure client filtering.
+In this section, we investigate the robustness of FedLLM against malicious clients and the feasibility of defenses based on LoRA updates.
+We first simulate malicious attacks at varying scales and evaluate their impact on model safety and utility, then analyze the separability between benign and malicious updates in the LoRA update space, and finally design a probe classifier for secure client filtering.